dtechsrv/LibreELEC-AML/README.md

 This repository is based on [S802-LE/LibreELEC.tv](https://github.com/S802-LE/LibreELEC.tv).

-# How to start, install and update the firmware
+# How to crate bootable media, start, install and update the firmware

+**Create bootable SD Card**

+To create bootable SD card media you need to download the [LibreELEC USB-SD Creator](https://libreelec.tv/downloads_new/) tool from the LibreELEC website.
+Then click on the 'Select file' button and browse the previously downloaded 'img.gz' disk image.

 **Start LibreELEC from SD Card**